 In 2010, Wetland Watch applied to the Grand Haven Area Community Foundation for a grant to deal invasive Phragmites on Harbor Island.
 The Foundation granted $30,000 from their Greatest Needs Fund, to be matched 1:1, to pay for a three year Phragmites control program.
 The Grand Haven Board of Light and Power helped us meet our match.

-Through this project, and with the help of City Manager Pat McGinnis, Wetland Watch joined with other interested parties to form the Ottawa County Invasive Phragmites Control Group.
-Members include Ottawa County Parks, Ottawa Conservation District, CardnoJFNew, Annis Water Research Institute, Muskegon Conservation District, the Cities of Grand Haven and Ferrysburg and the Village of Spring Lake.
-We continue to meet every other month with monthly sub-committee meetings as need.
-We are working on a plan for ongoing treatment of Harbor Island.
+2011: This project,with the help of City Manager Pat McGinnis, led to the fomation of the Ottawa County Invasive Phragmites Control Group*.
+Members include Wetland Watch, Ottawa County Parks, Ottawa Conservation District, Cardno, GEI,, Annis Water Research Institute, Muskegon Conservation District, the Cities of Grand Haven and Ferrysburg and the Village of Spring Lake.
+We continue to meet every other month with monthly sub-committee meetings as needed.

-In 2011, Wally Obits, president emeritus of Wetland Watch, personally delivered permission and payment agreements to and collected from every resident of Lloyds Bayou.
+In 2011, Wally Obits, Wetland Watch, hand delivered permission and payment agreements to and collected from every resident of Lloyds Bayou.
 Ninety residents agreed to pay $25 each.
 Treatment was done in late September, 2011.
 In 2013, the Lloyds Bayou Lake Board has officially been reconstituted and will assess home and property owners for ongoing monitoring and treatment.

 One of our OCIPCG founding members was the Nature Conservancy.
 With Great Lakes Restoration Initiative funds, Pottawattamie, Stearns and Bruce Bayous in the mouth of the Grand River were included in the treatment plan.
 This work was done in 2013.